cronical/reading/docs/notes.md

 Email based Work flow is

-1. put latest updated booklist in data/
+1. put latest updated booklist in data/ (or just the headings if doing a full reset)
 1. bring emails into /data/maildrop
-1. run parse_email_checkouts.py
+1. run `./parse_email_checkouts.py`
-1. run covers.py
+1. run `./covers.py -f data/email_data.csv`

 At that point the email_data.csv and data/covers/ have been updated